China's rich yearn to fly for a hobby

 Despite slow moves to free up airspace, Western companies are positioning themselves for growth in China as they suffer a slowdown in their biggest market, the United States.

-Textron subsidiary (TXT.N) Cessna, the world's largest general aviation aircraft maker, signed a joint venture agreement with Aviation Industry Corp of China's AVIC.L general aviation unit, one of many suppliers at the Zhuhai air show.
+Textron subsidiary Cessna, the world's largest general aviation aircraft maker, signed a joint venture agreement with Aviation Industry Corp of China's (AVIC) general aviation unit, one of many suppliers at the Zhuhai air show.

 The two companies will jointly assemble Citation XLS+ business jets in Zhuhai for Chinese customers.